Network & Internet Acceptable Use Policy

 Because access to the Internet provides connections to systems located all over the world, staff, students, and parents of students must understand that neither the Horseheads Central School District nor any individual District staff member controls the content available on these systems.
 Some of the information is controversial and may be offensive.
 The Horseheads Central School District does not condone the use of such material.

 The Horseheads Central School District Board of Education considers network and Internet use to be a privilege not a right and that use entails responsibility.
 Staff Internet use is currently available via individual accounts.
-Student Internet use is currently available via individual accounts in grades 5 - 12 and shared class accounts in grades K - 4.
+Student Internet use may be available as well.
 CIPA compliant Internet filtering software will not eliminate the requirement to act responsibly.
 All District users have a responsibility to use the network in an appropriate and responsible manner following the rules set forth in this policy.

 Failure to adhere to the regulations accompanying this policy will result in revocation of access privileges and may result in disciplinary action.